Last Updated: March 26, 2026

 Blue tetras come from the upper Amazon River basin in Peru, where they inhabit tributaries and smaller river systems.
 They occupy areas with moderate to fast-flowing current, which explains their active swimming behavior in aquariums.
 The water in their native habitat is typically warm, soft, and slightly acidic, stained brown with tannins from decomposing leaf litter and fallen wood.

 Their natural environment features sandy or muddy substrates with plenty of submerged vegetation, overhanging branches, and leaf debris on the bottom.
-The forest canopy overhead creates a dimly lit underwater world, which is why blue tetras tend to show their best colors in subdued lighting conditions.
+The forest canopy overhead creates a dimly lit underwater world, which is why blue tetras will show their best colors in subdued lighting conditions.

 Appearance & Identification